yipmunallen/fourth-milestone-project/README.md

     1. Tries to access the blog management page, they will either be redirected to the login page or an error toast will appear depending on whether the user is logged in order not
     1. Tries to edit or delete a product, they will either be redirected to the login page or an error toast will appear depending on whether the user is logged in order not

-#### Toasts
-Toast messages are used to confirm actions and convey messages to users.
-They are successfully shown:

-1. If a login attempt is unsuccessfull , "Incorrect username and/or password" shows
-2. If a user tried to sign up with an existing username, "username already exists" shows.
-3. If a new user signs up, they will be directed to the feed page where "Welcome to Ticker, Username.
-This feed shows recent comments on stocks" shows.
-4. If a user logs in, they will be directed to the feed page where "Welcome, Username" shows.
-5. If a user creates a new comment, "Comment successfully added" shows.
-5. If a user edits a comment, "Comment successfully edited" shows.
-5. If a user deletes a comment, "Comment successfully deleted" shows.

 #### Form Validation

 | Product Management Forms                                        | Testing |